neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 ---

-## Inform: Session Guide
+## Session Guide

-- [ ] Explain to students that we're about to build a "story generator" that based on user input, will output a short story that includes the user input.
+- Explain to students that we're about to build a "story generator" that based on user input, will output a short story that includes the user input.

-- [ ] Invite students to think about what would be required to create such a program:
+- Invite students to think about what would be required to create such a program:

-  - [ ] We need a way for the user to input stuff
+  - We need a way for the user to input stuff
-  - [ ] We need a function that is executed to create the story
+  - We need a function that is executed to create the story
-  - [ ] In that function the user input needs to be put into the story
+  - In that function the user input needs to be put into the story

 Demo Start: